 There is a lot of other mistletoe trading across England’s mistletoe area too, with much trading direct to local and national wholesalers and, with the advent of the internet, increasing amounts of direct retail trade to customers across the country.

-These pictures show French mistletoe being harvested in Normandy and Breton Orchards, specifically for export to Britain, in the 1920s and 1930s.
+These pictures (left and right) show French mistletoe being harvested in Normandy and Breton Orchards, specifically for export to Britain, in the 1920s and 1930s.
 Note the traditional costume – the women’s hats don’t look very practical for mistletoe harvesting!

 The wooden open-slatted crates are often a good clue to imported mistletoe – they are a style that has been used for decades (they’re in the 1930s pictures above) and are still sometimes seen today.
 British mistletoe is usually packed much more loosely.

-Poster download: The Mistletoe Matters Consultancy has assembled some vintage (1920s and 30s) pictures of the French Mistletoe Harvest and export to the UK.It can be downloaded here (or click on the image on the right).
+Poster download: The Mistletoe Matters Consultancy has assembled some vintage (1920s and 30s) pictures of the French Mistletoe Harvest and export to the UK.It can be downloaded here.
 Note that it is a large file (about 4 MB) and is optimised to print at about 300 by 450 mm.

 Mistletoe trading in France

-The mistletoe kissing custom is a very British tradition – our continental cousins are much less reserved, and don’t usually need such excuses for their kissing!
-But there are many allied winter mistletoe customs, mostly relating to mistletoe as a symbol of peace and of good luck.
+The mistletoe kissing custom is a very British tradition – our continental cousins are much less reserved, and usually don’t need such excuses for their kissing!
+The kissing custom has spreaa, of course, and so is widely used on the continent too but there also many allied mid-winter mistletoe customs across Europe, mostly relating to mistletoe as a symbol of peace and of good luck.

 Mistletoe in France was often sold as on the sheet by Marchands de Gui – Mistletoe Sellers.
 These pictures show a few typical pictures of French mistletoe sellers – ranging from the traditional merchant with a pole of mistletoe, through to a rather more saucy representation from Raphael Kirchner (dating from the first World War):